nordigen/nordigen-ruby/README.md

 link = init.link # bank authorization link
 puts init.link
-requisition_id = init.requisition_id # requisition id that is needed to get an account_id
+requisition_id = init.id # requisition id that is needed to get an account_id
 ```

 After successful authorization with a bank you can fetch your data (details, balances, transactions)